Passatelli to Make in Broth or Dry

 After organizing all the pre-measured ingredients on the work surface to have everything at hand, we can proceed with the recipe.

-In a bowl, pour the breadcrumbs, Parmesan, grated lemon zest, and mix with a fork.
+In a bowl, pour the breadcrumbs, Parmigiano, and grated lemon zest, and mix with a fork.

-Add the eggs, nutmeg, and adjust salt and pepper to taste.
+Add the eggs, nutmeg, and adjust with salt and pepper (I only add it to personal taste).

-Initially knead with the fork and continue with your hands.
-Once the ingredients are well combined, turn the mixture onto a work surface and knead for one or two minutes to form a dough.
-Wrap it in plastic wrap and place it in the refrigerator to firm up for about an hour.
+Initially knead with the fork and then continue with your hands.
+Once the ingredients are well combined, turn the mixture onto a work surface and knead for one or two minutes to form a loaf.
+Wrap it in plastic wrap and let it firm up in the refrigerator for about an hour.

-After the necessary time, divide the dough into three or four parts (depending on how long you want them), and put it in the passatelli press.
-Press well and cut to the desired length with a knife.
+After the necessary time, divide the loaf into three or four parts (depending on how long you want to make them) and place it in the passatelli press.
+Squeeze well and cut to the desired length with a knife.

-Now that our Passatelli to make in broth or dry are ready, we can decide to cook them in the broth or as dry pasta, with a white sauce or tomato sauce.
+Now that our Passatelli to make in broth or dry are ready, we can choose to cook them in broth or as a dry pasta, with a white sauce or tomato sauce.

 Tip:

-The passatelli mixture can be stored in the refrigerator for one or two days, always keeping it wrapped in plastic wrap to prevent it from drying out.
+The passatelli mixture can be stored in the refrigerator for one or two days, always kept wrapped in plastic wrap to prevent it from drying out.

-I do not recommend freezing it because it takes just a moment to prepare.
+I don’t recommend freezing it because it really takes just a moment to prepare.

 Author image